 Punjabi Chole, is Chickpeas curry, where Chickpeas, also called Garbanzo beans or Chana (in Hindi), are soaked overnight to re-hydrate, and then cooked with fresh onions, ginger, garlic and seasoned with a unique spice blend of garam masala, Anardana (Pomegranate) Powder, and amchur (dry mango powder), which gives it an earthy and slightly tart taste!
 Alternatively, you can use Canned Chick Peas and make this dish in under 30 minutes.

 Bhatura, is a fluffy deep-fried bread from the northern Indian region.
+It is the yin to the yan of chole in the chole bhature.
 It is typically made with a dough of all-purpose flour, yogurt, oil and spices.
 I have a simple recipe for making home-made Bhatura, that requires some time and muscle power, but I promise you, it’s worth it.
-The dough is kneaded to a semi-soft consistency, and then rested to achieve some fermentation.
+I knead the dough to a semi-soft consistency, and then let it rest to achieve some fermentation.
 The rested dough is kneaded again, divided into small portions, and each portion is rolled out into a circular shape, using a Rolling Pin on any flour-dusted flat surface, like a granite counter-top, or a large wooden board.
-These discs are then deep-fried till they are fluffy and golden brown.
+I then deep fry these discs till they puff up with steam and are golden brown.

 How to roll out the perfect shape for Bhatura: Most kinds of Indian flatbreads have to be rolled out in a circular disc shape.
 And that takes time and practice to perfect.
 But, if rolling the dough isn’t your thing, you can easily get perfectly round Bhature using this cool gadget, Electric Tortilla Maker.
 It makes the process so much smoother and faster.
 Simply place the dough ball in the top center of the flat plate, press down once, press down again and lift.
 And you’ll have an evenly rolled out (or pressed down) circular shaped Bhatura in under 10 seconds.
 I use this to make Puris too!